This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-- In a large mixing bowl, sift or whisk together flour with baking powder, baking soda, sugar, and salt.
-Mix in the chocolate chips, just to coat with the flour mixture.
+- In a large mixing bowl, sift or whisk together 1½ cups all-purpose flour, 3½ teaspoons baking powder, ¼ teaspoon baking soda, 1 tablespoon granulated sugar, and ½ teaspoon table salt.
+Mix in the½ cup chocolate chips, just to coat with the flour mixture.

-- In a separate bowl, mix together the buttermilk, egg, melted butter, vanilla until well combined.
+- In a separate bowl, mix together the cooled, melted butter, 1¼ cup buttermilk, 1 large egg, and 1 teaspoon vanilla extract until well combined.

 - Preheat a griddle or non-stick frying pan over medium heat.
 Grease with butter or non-stick spray.